AElfProject/aelf-learn/docs/ecosystem/sign-in.md

     }
   };

-  const connect = async () => {
+  // if not already connected, will trigger the popup from the Chrome extension const connect = async () => {
     await provider?.request({
       method: MethodsBase.REQUEST_ACCOUNTS,
     });
   };

-  useEffect(() => {
+  // when provider has not been initialised, call the init function useEffect(() => {
     if (!provider) init();
   }, [provider]);